Harald Hardrada

 In 1046, Harald joined forces with Magnus's rival in Denmark, the pretender Sweyn II of Denmark, raiding the Danish coast.
 Magnus, unwilling to fight his uncle, agreed to share the kingship with Harald, since Harald in turn would share his wealth with him.
 The co-rule ended abruptly the next year as Magnus died: Harald became the sole ruler of Norway.
 Domestically, Harald crushed opposition, and outlined the unification of Norway.
 Harald's reign was one of relative peace and stability, and he instituted a coin economy and foreign trade.
 Seeking to restore Cnut's "North Sea Empire", Harald claimed the Danish throne, and spent nearly every year until 1064 raiding the Danish coast and fighting his former ally, Sweyn.
 Although the campaigns were successful, he was never able to conquer Denmark.

-Not long after Harald had renounced his claim to Denmark, the former Earl of Northumbria, Tostig Godwinson, brother of English king Harold Godwinson, pledged his allegiance to Harald, inviting him to claim the English throne.
+Not long after Harald had renounced his claim to Denmark, the former earl of Northumbria, Tostig Godwinson, brother of English king Harold Godwinson, pledged his allegiance to Harald, inviting him to claim the English throne.
 Harald assented, invading northern England with 10,000 troops and 300 longships in September 1066, defeating the English regional forces of Northumbria and Mercia in the Battle of Fulford near York on 20 September.
 Harald was defeated and killed in a surprise attack by Harold Godwinson's forces in the Battle of Stamford Bridge on 25 September, which wiped out his army.
 Historians often consider Harald's death the end of the Viking Age.

 Epithets

+As was usual in Europe of the time, Harald went by only one name, with a patronymic (Sigurdsson), a locational epithet (of Norway), or a descriptive epithet added if required to disambiguate.
+Regnal numbers were not used; the name "Harald III" was assigned centuries later.

 Harald's most famous epithet is Old Norse harðráði, which has been translated variously as 'hard in counsel', 'tyrannical', 'tyrant', 'hard-ruler', 'ruthless', 'savage in counsel', 'tough', and 'severe'.
 While Judith Jesch has argued for 'severe' as the best translation, Alison Finlay and Anthony Faulkes prefer 'resolute'.
 Harðráði has traditionally been Anglicised as 'Hardrada', though Judith Jesch characterises this form as "a bastard Anglicisation of the original epithet in an oblique case".
-This epithet predominates in the later Icelandic saga-tradition.

-However, in a number of independent sources associated with the British Isles, mostly earlier than the Icelandic sagas, Harald is given epithets deriving from Old Norse hárfagri (literally 'hair-beautiful').
-These sources include:
+This epithet predominates in the later Icelandic saga-tradition, but it is not clear if it was used during Harald's lifetime.
+In a number of independent sources associated with the British Isles, mostly earlier than the Icelandic sagas, Harald is given epithets deriving from Old Norse hárfagri (literally 'hair-beautiful', or more poetically 'fairhair'), including: